 - grated Parmesan cheese and fresh chopped parsley to garnish

-- In a small bowl, stir together baking soda, salt and flour with just enough water to make a slurry or paste.
-Drizzle into chickpeas.
+- In a small bowl, stir together baking soda, salt and flour with 1/4 cup water to make a paste.

 - Cover chickpeas and allow to soak for 8 hours or overnight.

 - Drain chickpeas and rinse well.
 Return to stockpot.

 - Peel and smash garlic cloves with the side of a large knife.

 - Add garlic and rosemary sprigs into a piece of cheesecloth and tie closed.

 - Add cheesecloth bundle, olive oil and chicken broth to stockpot and cover.

 - Place stockpot over high heat and bring to a boil.
 Once you hear that liquid is boiling, reduce heat to lowest setting and allow to cook for two hours.

 - Uncover stockpot and remove cheesecloth bundle and discard.

 - Add crushed tomatoes to stockpot and stir to combine.